Ogmore-by-Sea: History

 A polished flint axe-head of Seamer type was found at Ogmore Mill in 1976.

-Just like its counterparts in Cornwall, Ireland and Brittany, the west-facing beach and coast was notorious as a graveyard for ships during strong on-shore winds (south-westerly winds from the Atlantic).
-Many ships, in particular, were destroyed on Tusker Rock, a brutal reef slightly out to sea that is totally covered at high tide.
-There are urban legends of organised shipwrecking at Ogmore (and all across the Vale of Glamorgan coastline) like tales from Cornwall of the use of false lights so that passing ships would mistake a flickering light as a lighthouse or ship at anchor and be lured to destruction, but there is no historical evidence for that.
+Just as with its counterparts in Cornwall, Ireland and Brittany, the west-facing beach and coast was notorious as a graveyard for ships during strong on-shore winds (south-westerly winds from the Atlantic).
+In particular, many ships were destroyed on Tusker Rock, a brutal reef slightly out to sea, that is totally covered at high tide.
+There are urban legends of organised shipwrecking at Ogmore, as well as across the Vale of Glamorgan coastline, similar to tales from Cornwall of the use of false lights so that passing ships would mistake them as a lighthouse or ship at anchor and be lured to destruction, although there is no historical evidence for that.

 In 1954, a church was begun in one of the houses in the village.
-It grew too big for the house and in 1968, a building was erected to provide a place in which the group could meet.
-The church is still there now and meets in the same building; it celebrated its 50th anniversary in 2018.
+It grew too big for the house and, in 1968, a building was erected to provide a place in which the group could meet.
+The church still exists and the congregation celebrated its 50th anniversary in 2018.

+In December 2025, hundreds of hobnailed shoes from the Victorian era washed ashore on Ogmore-by-Sea beach.
+The Beach Academy social enterprise found the shoes.
+It was unclear where they came from, though they were possibly from a 19th century shipwreck.